syncfusion-content/flutter-docs/Flutter/maps/vector-layers/line-layer.md

 ## OnTap

-You can customize the tapped [MapLine] based on the index of the line using the [onTap] callback.
+You can use the ['onTap'] callback to customize the taped ['MapLine'] based on the line index.
+The callback was called when the user clicked on the line.

 {% tabs %}
 {% highlight Dart %}